Sloan-Performing-Arts-Center/venue-audio/QL5.md

 ### How it works

-The automixer is an automatic mixing tool that helps with noise reduction, clarity enhancement, and volume leveling of vocal sources, ideal for scenarios involving multiple speakers each using their own mic, particularly when participating in unscripted discussion.
+The Dugan automixer is an automatic mixing tool that helps with noise reduction, clarity enhancement, and volume leveling of vocal sources, ideal for scenarios involving multiple speakers each using their own mic, particularly when participating in unscripted discussion.

 It uses a technique called "gain pooling."
 Input channels share a gain pool, and the total gain for the system can never be greater than 1—all induced volume changes are subtractive.